Tiger ... our that's more like it cat

 How many visits do you make per day?

-A: Each client is special and has different requirements.
-Typically, dogs schedule three visits per day and those with cats request only one.
+A: Typically one is enough for healthy cats and cage pets, and as many as needed for special needs pets.
 This can be customized or changed as necessary to meet the needs of your pet(s) and your schedule.
 We are happy to accommodate special requirements that are time sensitive as much as possible.

 How long are the visits?

 A: Visit time varies according to each pet and home's needs.
-An average visit is 20 minutes.
-Additional pets or dog walks usually require more time and the price will be adjusted accordingly to those needs.
+An average visit is 20-30 minutes.
+Additional pets usually require more time and the rates are adjusted according to those needs.

 What animals do you pet sit?